Things to Do at Cabot Tower

 Signal Hill Battlefield

-Explore the surrounding historic battlefield site where the final battle of the Seven Years' War in North America took place in 1762
+Walk the grounds where the final battle of the Seven Years' War in North America took place in 1762

 Practical Information